meggermann/quickbooks/README.md

 ### contribution

 Additional contributions to this repo are very welcome!
 Please submit PRs to master.
-All PRs should only include functionality that is contained within all snowplow deployments; no implementation-specific details should be included.
+All PRs should only include functionality that is contained within generic Quickbooks implementations; no implementation-specific details should be included.